lyca22/snakes-and-ladders/README.md

 [  A][   ][  1]
 [  1][   ][   ]
 </pre>
--The first one shows you the board with each field number, and it will appear just once (unless you enter a command, see the next section to see all the commands you can do).
+-The first one shows you the board with each field number.
+It will be displayed just once (unless you enter a specific command, see the next section to see all the commands you can do).

--The second board will appear everytime a player makes a move, showing their current position.
+-The second board will be displayed everytime a player makes a move, showing their current position.

 -Both boards show you the snakes (represented by capital letters on the board) and ladders (represented by the numbers on the board).
 These will always appear in the right of each field.